-After the installation running minikube start should download needed virtualized images, then initialize and run the cluster.
-After Minikube is successfully started, you can optionally run Kubernetes dashboard, which visually represents the state of your cluster.
+After the installation, run minikube start --memory=4096 --cpus=3 (parameters increase the virtual machine limits for the CPU cores and memory, to ensure stable work of the Operator).
+Being executed, this command will download needed virtualized images, then initialize and run the cluster.
+After Minikube is successfully started, you can optionally run the Kubernetes dashboard, which visually represents the state of your cluster.
 Executing minikube dashboard will start the dashboard and open it in your default web browser.